Category Archives: Russian Royals

 Grand Duchess Olga Konstantinovna, c.1866. source: Wikipedia

-In 1863, she first met her future husband who had just been elected King George I of the Hellenes. , born Prince Vilhelm of Denmark, son of King Christian IX of Denmark and Princess Luise of Hesse-Kassel.
+In 1863, Olga first met her future husband who had just been elected King George I of the Hellenes.
+He was born Prince Vilhelm of Denmark, son of King Christian IX of Denmark and Princess Luise of Hesse-Kassel.
 The two met again four years later, and she quickly fell in love.
-The couple married in the chapel of the Winter Palace in St. Petersburg, Russia, on October 27, 1867.
+The couple married in the Grand Church of the Winter Palace in St. Petersburg, Russia, on October 27, 1867.
 Just sixteen years old, Olga was now Queen of the Hellenes.
-Over the next 20 years, Olga and George had eight children:

 Despite her charity work, Olga occasionally courted controversy in Greece.
-Realizing that many wounded soldiers were unable to read the Bible due to the archaic Greek in which it was written, she arranged for a new version to be published in Modern Greek.
+Realizing that many wounded soldiers could not read the Bible due to the archaic Greek in which it was written, she arranged for a new version to be published in Modern Greek.
 This was not authorized by the Greek Holy Synod and caused a huge uproar, with calls for the excommunication of anyone involved in the project, including Olga.
 By the end of the year, all remaining copies had been confiscated and no longer allowed to be circulated.

 Queen Olga and King George, December 1912. source: Wikipedia

 Olga’s husband, King George, was assassinated in Thessaloniki, Greece on March 18, 1913.
 Olga arrived in the city the next day to accompany her husband’s body back to Athens.
-She retained a wing of the Royal Palace in Athens but spent much of her time back in Russia.
+She retained a wing of the Royal Palace in Athens but spent much of her time in Russia.
 When World War I began, Queen Olga was in Russia, where she established a hospital at Pavlovsk Palace to treat wounded soldiers.

-Queen Olga with her son, Prince Christopher and his first wife on their wedding day, January 1, 1920. source: Wikipedia
+Queen Olga with her son Prince Christopher and his first wife on their wedding day, January 1, 1920. source: Wikipedia

 Queen Olga, painted by de László, 1914. source: Wikipedia